epoupon/lms/README.md

 ```sh
 make install
 ```
-This command requires root privileges
+This command requires root privileges.

 ## Configuration
-LMS uses a configuration file, installed in '/etc/lms.conf' It is recommended to edit this file and change the relevant settings (working directory, listen port, etc.)
+LMS uses a configuration file, installed in '/etc/lms.conf'.
+It is recommended to edit this file and change the relevant settings (working directory, listen port, etc.)

 All other settings are set using the web interface.